specialized806/sql-server-samples/samples/manage/azure-hybrid-benefit/modify-license-type/README.md

 This script provides a scaleable solution to set or change the license type on all Azure SQL Servers resources in a specified scope.

-You can specify a single subscription to scan, or provide a list of subscriptions as a .CSV file.
-If not specified, all subscriptions your role has access to are scanned.
+By default, the script scans all subscriptions the user account has access or a .CSV file with a list of subscriptions.
+Alternatively, you can specify a single subscription or and a specific resource group.
+The sript enumerates the specific resources that have been affected by the change.

 # Prerequisites